thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 3. Run `npm publish`

 If you want to verify the release package before publishing it, you can use `npm pack` to create a tgz file.
-Then, you can point `jx npm install` into this tgz to install the package locally and make sure the installation works properly and the matching version of the Thali Cordova plugin got installed.
+Then, you can point `jx install` into this tgz to install the package locally and make sure the installation works properly and the matching version of the Thali Cordova plugin got installed.

 ### The rest of the process